facebook/react-native/blog/2017-02-03-using-native-driver-for-animated.md

 - Native: Intermediate values are calculated and passed to a props node that is attached to a native view.
 - Native: The `UIView` or `android.View` is updated.

-As you can see no more JS thread and no more bridge which means faster animations! 🎉🎉
+As you can see, no more JS thread and no more bridge which means faster animations! 🎉🎉

 ## How do I use this in my app?

-For normal animations the answer is pretty simple, you just have to add `useNativeDriver: true` to the animation config when starting it.
+For normal animations the answer is simple, just add `useNativeDriver: true` to the animation config when starting it.

 Before:
 ```